-The START bit in the SADC0 register is used to start the A/D conversion.
-When the microcontroller sets this bit from low to high and then low again, an analog to digital conversion cycle will be initiated.
+The ADRST bit in the ADRS1 register is used to start and reset the A/D converter after power on.
+When the microcontroller changes this bit from low to high and then low again, an analog to digital conversion in the SINC filter will be initiated.
+After this setup is completed, the A/D Converter is ready for operation.
+This bit is used to control the overall start operation of the internal analog to digital converter.

-The ADBZ bit in the SADC0 register is used to indicate whether the analog to digital conversion process is in process or not.
-This bit will be automatically set to "1" by the microcontroller after an A/D conversion is successfully initiated.
-When the A/D conversion is complete, the ADBZ will be cleared to "0".
+The EOC bit in the ADCR1 register is used to indicate when the analog to digital conversion process is complete.
+This bit will be automatically set high by the microcontroller after a conversion cycle has ended.
 In addition, the corresponding A/D converter interrupt request flag will be set in the interrupt control register, and if the interrupts are enabled, an appropriate internal interrupt signal will be generated.
 This A/D converter internal interrupt signal will direct the program flow to the associated A/D converter internal interrupt address for processing.
-If the A/D converter internal interrupt is disabled, the microcontroller can be used to poll the ADBZ bit in the SADC0 register to check whether it has been cleared as an alternative method of detecting the end of an A/D conversion cycle.
+If the A/D converter internal interrupt is disabled, the microcontroller can poll the EOC bit in the ADCR1 register to check whether it has been set to "1" as an alternative method of detecting the end of an A/D conversion cycle.
+The A/D converted data will be updated continuously by the new converted data.
+If the A/D converted data latch function is enabled, the latest converted data will be latched and the following new converted data will be discarded until this data latch function is disabled.